 Summary

-Eric Emch has more than two decades of experience in economic analysis of competition policy issues, including the competitive effects of horizontal and vertical mergers, analysis of single-firm conduct and monopolization, market definition, and collusion.
-His recent work has focused on merger and monopolization issues in a variety of industries, including wireless telephony, oil field services, and the pharmacy benefit management and publishing industries.
+Dr. Eric Emch has more than two decades of experience in economic analysis of competition policy issues, including the competitive effects of horizontal and vertical mergers, single-firm conduct, market definition and market power, and collusion.
+His recent work has included analysis of competition issues relating to digital platforms, analysis of competition in telecom markets, evaluation of royalties for licensing music for streaming, and analysis of the competitive impact of mergers in a wide variety of industries.
 He is currently Vice Chair of the Intellectual Property Committee of the American Bar Association.

 Education